BCWResearch/hashport-framework/packages/react-client/README.md

 #### [useTokenList](./src/hooks/useTokenList.ts)

 Returns a [React Query result object](https://tanstack.com/query/latest/docs/react/guides/queries) where the data is an object that holds all supported assets on hashport, both fungible and nonfungible.
-Assets are stored as a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of the token's unique id to its respective [AssetInfo](./src/types/tokenList.ts).
+Assets are stored as a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) of the token's unique ID to its respective [AssetInfo](./src/types/tokenList.ts).

 &#9888; Note: The token's unique id takes the following format: `${tokenIdOrAddress}-${chainId}`.

-This hooks also accepts an optional `onSelect` function that is run when the `handleSelect` function of an asset is called.
+This hook also accepts an optional `onSelect` function that is run when the `handleSelect` function of an asset is called.
 It is recommended to use this hook with `useBridgeParamsDispatch` to allow a user to select a token.

 ##### Usage